₹2,000₹10,000

 Mini-Switzerland in India

-Sign up for a relaxing break at Khajjiar.
+Surrender to the tranquillity of Khajjiar.
 You can expect occasional showers, flowing streams and sublime verdant surroundings.
-Don’t forget to explore the beautiful mountains around Khajjiar.
+You will also enjoy exploring the mountains at Khajjiar.

 ₹2,000